sarahciston/codingcare/posts/0critintro.md

 ## TechnoCraft

 Technosolutionist...
-Technoutopian...
+Techno-optimist...
 Technodystopian...
 Technocrat...
 Like 'cyber' before it, the prefix 'techno' teems with possibilities and portends varieties of doom.
-Bubbling experiments and launching spacecrafts, self-driving vehicles and buzzwords like 'big data' dominate the imaginary while signaling in-groups and out-groups, zones of mystification and fear as well as economic opportunism and exploitation.
+Bubbling experiments and launching spacecrafts, self-driving vehicles and buzzwords like 'big data' dominate the imaginary while signaling in-groups and out-groups, zones of mystification and fear, as well as economic opportunism and exploitation.

 Yet, tech begins with techne, begins with texture and fiber, begins with the meshy matrix that sustains us [@plantZerosOnes1998].
 Tech means any tool.
-It means not only clay tablets but language becoming discrete — the change from a chorus of cycling breath to individuated letters written on divided pages with simple handtools [@carsonErosBittersweetEssay2014].
-It includes the histories of technology erased and rewritten by narratives of conquest and power (Crawford and Joler 2023 "Calculating Empires").
+It means not only clay tablets but the tools of language becoming discrete objects: the change from a chorus of cycling breath to individuated letters written on divided pages with simple handtools [@carsonErosBittersweetEssay2014].
+It includes the histories of technology erased and rewritten by narratives of conquest and power [@crawfordCalculatingEmpires2023].
 It includes unseen technologies of passing, of obfuscation, of survival [@browneDarkMattersSurveillance2015; @feministkilljoysQueerUse2018a; @gabouryBecomingNULLQueer2018; @bruntonObfuscationUserGuide2015; @keelingQueerOS2014].
 Tech includes craft and crafters.
 Tech includes us.
 It comes from us.

-Reframing tech as craft moves the focus of technologies like programming and machine learning back onto their practitioners.
+Here, I invoke the phrase "TechnoCraft" to bring technology off its awe-inducing pedestal and put it back into our hands — recalling the human agency, access, and scale which emerging technologies [always-already] require.
+Reframing tech as craft moves the focus of technologies like programming and machine learning back onto their practitioners and their material relationships.
 Physicist and activist Ursula M. Franklin compares "holistic technologies" like artisan crafts which center on the practitioner, to "prescriptive technologes," which are focused on production, scale, effectiveness and management.
 She says that under the effects of prescriptive technologies, "we live in a culture of compliance, that we are ever more conditioned to accept orthodoxy as normal, and to accept that there is only one way of doing 'it.'"
 Meanwhile holistic technologies require muscle memory and instinct; they allow the practitioner to "draw on their own experience, each time applying it to a unique situation" [@franklinRealWorldTechnology2004].
 Pairing 'tech' with 'craft' returns focus to the human-scale aspects of the technological imaginary, from the labor required to produce and maintain technological objects, to the impacts and harms it produces as part of human-driven sociotechnical systems, to the knowledge adapted (and co-opted) from unacknowledged domains and communities of practice.

 TechnoCraft remembers that technology are procedures and protocols, as well as tools and materials.
 Franklin frames technology as a practice: It is the way things are done, not only the tools with which they are done — a system that includes "far more than its individual material components.
-Technology involves organization, procedures, symbols, new words, equations, and, most of all, a mindset" [@franklinRealWorldTechnology2004].
-Franklin argues this shows technology's deep link with culture.
+Technology involves organization, procedures, symbols, new words, equations, and, most of all, a mindset."
+This shows technology's deep link with culture [@franklinRealWorldTechnology2004].
 While the English language separates object from practice from person, in German, `die Technik` means both 'the technology' (object) and also 'the technique', 'the method', or 'the procedure'.
-In Spanish, `la técnica` means all these as well as the 'the engineer' or 'the repairwoman'.
+In Spanish, `la técnica` means all of these, as well as the 'the engineer' or 'the repairwoman'.

 TechnoCraft remembers technology is made through practices, by people and for people, meant to care for people, and we can learn from people in its making and implementation.
-Holding these [components/ correspondences] in relation lets us examine and address the issues of technologies more comprehensively and holistically:
+Holding these [components/correspondences] in relation lets us examine and address the issues of technologies more comprehensively and holistically:

 >"It is in these mechanisms, logics, techniques, and practices, not merely in the machines, that we must locate our current predicament.
 And it is in these that we shall ﬁnd surprising connections that locate differently." [@dhaliwalAddressabilityWhatEven2022]

-Technocraft remembers how to operate by slow consideration in and for community, n contrast to ego-driven technocratic prostheletizing that believes technology can fix technology with a "move fast and break things" approach.
+Technocraft remembers how to operate by slow consideration in and for community, in contrast to ego-driven technocratic prostheletizing that believes technology can fix technology by moving faster and breaking more.

 TechnoCraft places the seemingly contrasting terms 'tech' and 'craft' together to show how they are not contradictory, after all.
 TechnoCraft can include analog or hybrid, systems-oriented, human- and more-than-human, process-oriented [and not damage-centered][CITE,evetuck].
 Technology and Craft are two complementary approaches, two aspects of the same [work] that build on one another.

 ### What craft allows

 Many have paired code with craft, or talked about the similarities of knitting or weaving with programming.
 Yes, TechnoCraft celebrates these similarities and wants to decontextualize the linear histories of computer programming, but also wants to push this argument further.
-It argues that we not only bring craft's materials into coding spaces, but also the ethos and ethics of crafting.
-It's not enough to weave electronics into our fiber arts as a way to build technical literacy, we need to weave intersectional methods and mindsets into technical arts — and craft carries many of these.
+It argues that not only should we bring craft's materials into coding spaces, but also we should bring the ethos and ethics of crafting.
+It's not enough to weave electronics into our fiber arts as a way to build technical literacy, we need to weave intersectional methods and mindsets into technical arts.
+Craft carries many of these methods and mindsets in its material culture.

 Focusing on craft means noticing the material, handworked, skilled, tinkered, iterative, process-oriented, embodied practices of knowledge and production that technologies emerge from.
 It means noticing how such practices can intervene in existing technologies and reshape emerging ones.
 It acknowledges human choices; built skills, tacit knowledge, and material needs; networks and communities of practice.